jrosie066/musiclix/README.md

 Jamie Artin

 ## TODO
-parse out the "read more" from the the summary and provide the link to click to profile (think this is the get profile) call top artists api to get items to display on front page
+* parse out the "read more" from the the summary and provide the link to click to profile (think this is the get profile)
+* call top artists api to get items to display on front page for a quick reference
+* finish test cases
+* handle errors